Salah-El01/access-to-drinking-water-sdg6/part-1-understanding-the-data/assets/README.md

 ## Access note

 The original files are stored in this folder.
-Some visuals and reports are also linked through GitHub-hosted attachments in the README to ensure they display correctly in the browser.
+Some visuals are also linked through GitHub-hosted attachments in the README to ensure they display correctly in the browser.

 # Assets (Figures)